Skip to main content

 Inclusion Collaborative Conference - October 2018

-Here are some resources to supplement my session, Practical Strategies to Modify Your Curriculum for Students with IEPs, at the Inclusion Collaborative Conference on October 25, 2018.
+Here are some resources to supplement my session, Practical Strategies to Modify Your Curriculum for Students with IEPs , at the Inclusion Collaborative Conference on October 25, 2018.

 3 Big Misconceptions About Inclusion

-1. The first big misconception about inclusion is the concern that the student with disabilities will not be able to “keep up” with the class curriculum.
+Despite years of research that concludes inclusion is best for students with AND without disabilities, there are STILL misconceptions about inclusive classrooms.
+In a recent discussion with Understood.org , I summarized 3 of those big misconceptions: 1.
+The first big misconception about inclusion is the concern that the student with disabilities will not be able to “keep up” with the class curriculum.
 Fortunately, inclusive classrooms recognize that not every child will be learning at the same rate, and at the same time.

 INCLUSION IN ACTION BOOK ON SALE!!